bzminer/bzminer/README.md

-  http_enabled               Serve the monitoring web UI + JSON API (needs the webui plugin; no plugin = no HTTP server) http_address               Web server bind address ("0.0.0.0" allows LAN access) http_port                  Web server TCP port save_effective             On startup, write the resolved config to config.effective.json benchmark_diff             Run a local stratum server at this fixed share difficulty and mine against it - no pool, no wallet.
+  http_enabled               Serve the monitoring web UI + JSON API (needs the webui plugin; no plugin = no HTTP server) http_address               Web server bind address ("0.0.0.0" allows LAN access) http_port                  Web server TCP port disable_udp                Stop this rig announcing itself on UDP 4014 and stop it listening for other bzminers.
+That announce is what fills the web UI's farm view - every instance on the network, their combined hashrate and power, and a link to each one's dashboard.
+It carries the rig name, web port, version and this rig's totals, and nothing else; turn it off on a network you do not control.
+CLI: --disable_udp proxy_bind                 Address the proxy listener (pools[].proxy_port) binds: "0.0.0.0" for every interface, or one interface's address.
+Rig-wide - a farm has one network.
+CLI: --proxy_bind proxy_pass                 Password every instance connecting to this proxy must present (its --pass).
+Empty accepts any instance that can reach the port - fine on a private LAN, not elsewhere.
+CLI: --proxy_pass save_effective             On startup, write the resolved config to config.effective.json benchmark_diff             Run a local stratum server at this fixed share difficulty and mine against it - no pool, no wallet.
 0 = off.
 The CLI form is --benchmark [difficulty] benchmark_job_interval_ms  How long --benchmark keeps one deterministic job, in ms. A persistent job makes fixed-difficulty share accounting honest for memory-hard kernels.
 CLI: --benchmark-job-interval